 The most important power the scriptures ask us to aspire to is the power of love.
 Love is something we can all agree on.
 We know that love accepts us, carries us, changes us, and heals us.
 So can we live that out?
 Can we believe together that love is the God, the thing, the name, the force, whatever, that we can call upon for the transformation of ourselves and our world?

 This past year has been a balance of community and withdrawal, of sharing things and hiding away.
 Some of my photos and words sit in these places, but my heart in all its pieces is forever a work in progress with only my God in the front row seat.
 My location kept changing, but of course the true compass only ever pointed inward.
 I deconstructed my faith once again.
 I wrestled with God.
 I hoped for a rebuilding that at times I wasn’t sure would come… I found myself saying, “After the years that I’ve known you, you’ve proven yourself and I’m asking you to do it all over again because last time wasn’t believable enough for me.
 Can you do it again?
 Can you still accept my weakness and my doubt and my confusion?
 How are you so patient?
 How can you still be this loving?”
 Maybe love really does cover.
 Maybe love really does bear all things.
 Maybe you do tell me who I am because it’s who you are.
+When I remove all the other distracting identities, labels, allegiances, and preoccupations, then it at last becomes clear.
+I see the one thing that defines me, anchors me, rescues me… the love of Jesus.

 We all have these messy, thick layers of belief and identity and narrative that cling to us and shape how we see.
 The human psyche is a battleground for ideas — the battle is knowing what things you need to keep and what things you should discard.
 Sometimes when people say they’ve discarded their belief or trust in God, they are met with praise.
 There is so much hurt and confusion and abuse mixed in with our experiences that to divorce ourselves from a dependence on God can seem like the brave or enlightened choice.
-But from the 28 years I have to look back on, I see that God is chasing after me and you and us, no matter the wreckage we bring to each other and no matter what wrongs we try to attribute to him.
+But from the 28 years I have to look back on, I see that God is chasing after me and you and us, no matter the wreckage we bring to each other and no matter what wrongs we try to attribute to our creator.
 Faith has become a decision I recommit to again and again.
 I’m drawn toward my beliefs through reason, yes, but it doesn’t really resemble a conclusion because it’s always an evolving relationship.
-Teach me, show me, guide me — because when I think I have answers, not much changes.
+Teach me, show me, guide me — because when I think I am full of the answers, not much changes.
 My hope is always that when someone has come to reason that there is no God or that God is not good, that they remain open to a different possibility still.
 We are invited to trust in something greater even though we aren’t seeing our miracle, healing, answer, breakthrough, etc in this moment.
 It takes discipline to remain hopeful.
 It takes courage to have faith.

 “Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 God Himself is not secure, having given man dominion over His works!
 Avoiding danger is no safer in the long run than outright exposure.
 The fearful are caught as often as the bold.
 Faith alone defends.
 Life is either a daring adventure or nothing.
 To keep our faces toward change and behave like free spirits in the presence of fate is strength undefeatable.” - Helen Keller